-One of the questions we’re often asked by prospective students is what their moving-to-Barcelona budget should be – how much money they’ll need to set themselves up and give themselves time to look for work.
-We’ve worked out three different budgets based on your circumstances and the assumption that you’ll be working within two months, so you’ll see a move abroad is achievable for almost everyone!
+One of the questions we’re often asked by prospective students is how much money they’ll need to set themselves up and give themselves time to look for work.
+We’ve worked out three different budgets based on your circumstances and the assumption that you’ll be working within two months after arrival, so you’ll see a move abroad is achievable!

 The best housing option when you’re on a small budget is to rent a room in an apartment.
 You’ll be able to find a decent room in a good area for around 400€ per month (plus one month security deposit).

 Food and drink works out at 80€ a week, which is enough to cover your basic groceries and a few beers and tapas out on a weekend.

 There are lots of great restaurants where a dinner will set you back between 20€ and 30€, and you’ll have plenty left over for grocery shopping.

 We can’t emphasise enough how easy it is to have a good time in Barcelona for free, but 120€ a week should see you into barhopping and a bit of clubbing.
 There are lots of local clubs where the entrance is the price of a drink, and events like Brunch Electronik where the early release tickets are only 11€.

 Most of our students come to Barcelona with far less in savings, but if you really want to push the boat out then this is more than enough money for an easy start to Barcelona life.